Medical Emergencies in the Dental Setting

 Inadequate emergency planning and protocols can cause negative outcomes.

 A young adult male presented to a dentist for removal of wisdom teeth.
 The patient had an intense fear of dentistry and was reluctant to undergo the procedure.
-His complete medical history was unknown because he was adopted, although medical history prior to the procedure was insignificant.
+His complete medical history was unknown because he was adopted, although his medical history prior to the procedure was insignificant.
 An oral benzodiazepine was prescribed, and the patient was instructed to take the medication one hour before arrival.
-The patient was assessed after he arrived, and vital signs were stable.
-He was very quiet and soft-spoken when he was taken to the dental operatory, and the dental team assumed that the pre-medication had achieved the desired result.
-An IV was inserted without difficulty, and before the parenteral sedation was administered, the patient verbally stated, “I feel really strange.”
+The patient was assessed after he arrived, and his vital signs were stable.
+He was very quiet and soft-spoken when taken to the dental operatory, and the dental team assumed that the premedication had achieved the desired result.
+An IV was inserted without difficulty but before the parenteral sedation was administered, the patient stated, “I feel really strange.”

-The patient suddenly became unresponsive and he developed respiratory depression and subsequent cardiac arrest.
-The dentist instructed his staff to call emergency medical services (EMS) and also ordered the practice’s automatic emergency defibrillator (AED) and crash cart.
+He suddenly became unresponsive and developed respiratory depression and subsequent cardiac arrest.
+The dentist instructed his staff to call emergency medical services (EMS) and ordered the practice’s automatic emergency defibrillator (AED) and crash cart.

 The crash cart was located in operating suite #3, and the patient was in suite #1.
-The hallway between the two suites was blocked by a copy machine, and the cart had to be routed through another area of the office to reach the patient.
-In addition, the wheels of the cart were in a locked position, and efforts to push the cart forward caused it to fall over, and its contents were dropped on the floor.
-The dental assistant retrieved the items from the floor, placed them back into the cart, and finally delivered it to the operatory suite.
+The hallway between the two suites was blocked by a copy machine, so the cart had to be routed through another area of the office to reach the patient.
+In addition, the wheels of the cart were locked and efforts to push it forward caused it to fall over and the contents spilled on the floor.
+The dental assistant retrieved the items from the floor, placed them on the cart, and finally delivered it to the operatory suite.

 The dentist requested additional medications after the crash cart arrived.
 The hygienist retrieved the medications from the crash cart and noticed that they were expired.
 The dentist requested an alternate medication, but it was not available in the dental practice.
-An oxygen tank was used to resuscitate the patient, but gas in the tank was minimal and was completely depleted prior to the arrival of the EMS team.
-In addition, although the AED battery was not inspected for a year, it was effective.
+Oxygen was used to resuscitate the patient, but gas in the tank was minimal and was completely depleted prior to the arrival of the EMS team.
+Although the AED battery had not been inspected for a year, it was still effective.

-A pre-assessment of the patient was completed, but the medical crisis ensued rapidly and without warning.
-The dental practice failed to conduct regularly-scheduled inventory of medications and routine comprehensive practice drills prior to the event.
-The absence of those protocols did not prepare the dentist and his staff for medical emergencies.
+The medical crisis ensued rapidly and without warning.
+The dental practice had failed to conduct regular inventories of medications and did not perform routine practice drills prior to the event.
+The absence of these protocols left the dentist and his staff unprepared for medical emergencies.

-Contact the Department of Patient Safety and Risk Management for guidance and assistance in addressing any patient safety or risk management concerns.
+Contact the Department of Patient Safety and Risk Management when you need guidance or assistance in addressing any patient safety or risk management concerns.